 Phalaenopsis orchids are by far the most common orchid to buy in shops.
 Many people buy them in full flower and when it does not re-flower, throw them away, perpetuating the myth that orchids are hard to grow.
 Some orchids are hard to grow but not all and we asked Luke for his top tips for keeping orchids alive and blooming in our own homes!

-“I grow virtually all my orchids in clear pots because orchids roots are green when wet and photosynthesis just like the leaves.
-The growing medium is a mix of 20% orchid bark, 20% perlite and 60% sphagnum moss.
+“I grow virtually all my orchids in clear pots because orchids roots are green when wet and photosynthesise just like the leaves.
+The growing medium is a mix of 20% orchid bark, 20% perlite, and 60% sphagnum moss.
 This allows lots of air to circulate around the roots and crucially ensures the plants are not water logged.”

 “Create humidity around the plant by using a tray with pebbles and some water.”

-“Light is very important: generally orchids need bright light but not direct light as can burn the leaves so an east facing windowsill works well.
-Diffused light is ideal so use a net curtain between the plant and the window.
+“Light is very important: generally orchids need bright light but not direct light as this can burn the leaves, so an east facing windowsill works well.
+Diffused light is ideal so use a net curtain between the plant and the window.”

 “Put the orchids outside in the summer in a shady spot from the start of July until the end of September to improve the likelihood of the plant flowering.
 This will produce more robust growth and better flower colour.”

 “The temperature drop from day to night is crucial.
 The number one thing to support reflowering in almost all orchids is a temperature drop from day to night.
 Try putting them in a cold conservatory or the coldest room in the house.
 As long as frost does not form on the leaves they will not die.”